 Naval Research Laboratory (NRL) HBCU/MSI/TCU Internship Program

-Administered by The Washington Center, this immersive internship program, led by the Naval Research Laboratory (NRL), will give you a leg up in science, technology, engineering and math careers.
-The projects you will work on at the NRL have the potential to make a huge impact on the lives of people around the world.
+Administered by The Washington Center, this immersive program, led by the Naval Research Laboratory (NRL), will further develop your skill set for careers in science, technology, engineering and mathematics (STEM).
+In many cases, research projects have the potential to make a significant impact in the scientific and global community.

 To be eligible to participate in this highly competitive program, you must meet the following criteria:

-- Be a U.S. citizen.
+- U.S. Citizens Only.
 Dual citizens (those holding citizenship with more than one country) are not eligible for the program.

-- Be currently enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.
+- Currently enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.

 - Maintain a 3.0+ cumulative GPA.